On the Existence of Integers with at Most 3 Prime Factors Between Every Pair of Consecutive Squares: Acknowledgements

 \section{Acknowledgements}

 The author thanks Jonathan Sorenson for suggesting the idea underlying Lemma~\ref{lem:small_n}, Adrian Dudek for careful proofreading and helpful suggestions, and Daniel Johnston for valuable comments and suggestions that improved the paper.
+He is also grateful to the anonymous referee for carefully reading the manuscript and for many helpful comments that improved the exposition.
 This research was supported by the Commonwealth through an Australian Government Research Training Program (RTP) Scholarship.